amgarton47/CS62data-structures/Darwin_Assignment/project/README.md

 taking a turn.
 You must fill in some basic getter and setter methods for this class, the constructor, and a `takeOneTurn` method which executes instructions from the Creature's Species instructions until it gets to a hop, turn, or infect instruction.

 ### `World`
 This class contains an abstraction for a two-dimensional world, into which you can place the creatures.
 You must fill in some getter and setter methods for this class, as well as a constructor.
+Make sure to throw the appropriate exceptions in setters and getters as specified in the JavaDoc.
 Remember that this is only the abstraction for the grid and should be based on the `Matrix` class.
 Furthermore, this class does not handle the graphics.
 The graphics end of the program is already covered by the `WorldMap` class which has been completed for you.

 ### `Darwin`
 This class contains the main program, which is responsible for setting up the world, populating it with